Developing an approach to writing for the development of this FMC wiki site

 • today the pages are not rich with contents as they could be, looking at all that is available in my 'structured repository system', neither is any page anywhere near complete or even proofread (I know there are typos but don't proofread currently, as I'm just creating pages and links)

-However, the great thing is that
+However, the nice thing is that

 • one can link anything with anything, and that is a huge advantage over sequential media.